Annotation Configuration

 In this example, the @TableField(update="%s+1")

-annotation instructs MyBatis-Plus to use the expression version = version + 1
+annotation tells MyBatis-Plus to use the expression version = version + 1

-field during update operations.
-This means the version
+for the version field during update operations.
+This means that each time user information is updated, the version field value automatically increases by 1.

 User user = new User();user.setId(1L);user.setName("Updated Name");user.setAge(30);user.setEmail("updated@example.com");